rsmp-nordic/rsmp_website/pages/compliance.md

 ### Test Results for Central Systems
 Note: Testing of central system is still rudimentary because the RSMP Validator will acts as a site during testing, and commands and status requests can only by initiated from the supervisor.

 At this point, only the initial handshake is tested, as well as reception of aggregated status.

-Theese tets can therefore not yet be taken as an indication of whether a central system has a a full and correct RSMP implementation.
+These are therefore not an indication of whether a central system has a a full and correct support for specific types of equipment.

 | System | Test Runs | Note |
 |--|--|--|